birkoss/ukulele-ionic2/readme.md

 Chord in DataProvider
 =====================

-* Add remaining Notes (LA SI) with direction down

-* See how to specify alternate name
+* Chords - See how to specify alternate name

 * Remove the method in the Component and generate variable (to optimise)